BTW-Community/Mobs-Enhancement-Addon/README.md

 - Witches move faster.
 - Witches predict their target's position before throwing potions.
 - Witches try not to get too close to dangerous targets.

+### Spiders

+- Cobwebs don't only slow down entities' move speed, but also make players hardly rotate their look direction.

 ### Silverfish